savonrb/savon/index.md

 wsdl.to_xml  # => "<wsdl:definitions name=\"AuthenticationService\" ..."
 {% endhighlight %}

-Note: your service will probably use (lower)CamelCase method names, but Savon maps those to snake_case Symbols for you.
+Note: your service probably uses (lower)CamelCase method and object names, but Savon maps those to snake_case Symbols for you.

 ### Working without a WSDL

 Retrieving and parsing WSDL documents is a quite expensive operation.
-And even though Savon only does this once for every client, my recommendation is to not use a WSDL (at least in production) and directly access the SOAP endpoint instead.
-This requires you to specify the SOAP endpoint and target namespace instead of a WSDL location.
+And even though Savon caches the result, my recommendation is to not use a WSDL document (at least in production) and directly access the SOAP endpoint instead.
+This requires you to specify the SOAP endpoint and target namespace instead of a WSDL location:

 {% highlight ruby %}
 client = Savon::Client.new do